+Investors are their own worst enemy.
 This 700 page book shows how mental biases cause most investors to perform badly, and offers remedies.
-It is very clearly written, easy to read, and recommended to all experienced investors.
+It is very clearly written and easy to read.
+I recommend it to all experienced investors.

 19 March 2016